vestrel00/contacts-android/README.md

 ## TODO

-1. Support for adding custom mimetypes.
-    - Favorite; type (food, color, music, book, movie, hobby, sports), label, name (demonstrates multiple data)
-2. Integrate androidx.annotations for WorkerThread, etc. Only do this if the next bullet point works.
+1. Integrate androidx.annotations for WorkerThread, etc. Only do this if the next bullet point works.
     - Use @RestrictTo(RestrictTo.Scope.LIBRARY) to hide public interface fields / functions that are not meant to be used by applications (e.g. Contacts.applicationContext).
         - Might not work.
 See https://github.com/google/error-prone/issues/812
-3. Add Copyright to all files.
+2. Add Copyright to all files.
-4. Add Android X annotations?
+3. Add Android X annotations?
     - Get rid of comments about it.
     - Update DEV_NOTES.